ShiftLeftSecurity/overflowdb/README.md

 ## ShiftLeft OverflowDB
 * in-memory graph database with low memory footprint
-* overflows to disk when running out of heap space (preventing `OutOfMemoryError`)
+* overflows to disk when running out of heap space: use your entire heap and prevent `OutOfMemoryError`
 * property graph model, i.e. there are **nodes** and **directed edges**, both of which can have properties
-* work with simple classes, rather than abstracting over some model and using a query language a la sql/gremlin/cql/cypher/...
+* work with simple classes, rather than abstracting over some generic model <!-- and using a query language a la sql/gremlin/cql/cypher/... -->
 * enforces strict schema
 * can save/load to/from disk